 Erica is a veteran journalist with more than 25 years of news reporting experience.
 She has covered major stories across the United States and abroad, including: missing and murdered persons, human trafficking, child exploitation, civil/human rights, race riots, mass shootings, prison executions, serial killings and the (Ku Klux Klan) KKK.
-As a searcher, she has more than 1,000 hours in-field (including grid searches) looking for missing/murdered victims.
+As a searcher, she has more than 1,500 hours in-field (including grid searches) looking for missing/murdered victims.
 Erica studied journalism at Purdue University, where she was Editor-in-Chief of the student newspaper, and holds certifications in Photography, Photojournalism, and Editorial Management from the Newspaper Editor’s Program at Ball State University.
 She has been a staff reporter, freelance correspondent, and on-air news contributor at over a dozen radio stations throughout the Midwest.
 She also co-hosted the first-ever missing persons’ show in Seattle, Washington on KKNW Radio.
-Erica is also a Private Investigator (TX Lic#526936) who combines her journalism experience and private investigative resources to offer the most to her families and clients.
+Erica is also a Registered Private Investigator with Pastfinder Investigative Services, Houston, TX, (Agency #A07297501) who combines her journalism experience and private investigative resources to offer the most to her families and clients.
 She is a member of the National Organization of Victims Advocates (NOVA), and holds the following certifications from the National Institute of Health (NIH): developing a missing persons’ protocol, investigative strategies, DNA analysis of forensic-based evidence and cold cases strategies.

 Clint joined VNO in 2015 to help other families cope with the disappearance of a child or loved one.
 In December 2010, Clint’s 13-year-old daughter, Hailey, was kidnapped and murdered in Colorado City, Texas.
 To date, no one has been charged or convicted in Hailey’s death.
 Clint works directly with families in his situation, and acts as a peer counselor, confidant, as well as investigative reporter.
 With more than 2,000 hours in the field, Clint specializes in cases involving dangerous areas, homeless missing, or those which require searches in rough terrain.

 Founder, Moms on a Mission